eyebrowkang/wgquick/README.md

 ```

 The combination of `-trimpath` and `-ldflags="-buildid="` removes build metadata so identical sources produce identical `main.wasm` binaries.

+### Analytics configuration
+- Copy `web/.env.example` to `web/.env.local` (or set the variable in your deployment environment).
+- Set `VITE_GA_MEASUREMENT_ID=G-XXXXXXXXXX` to enable Google Analytics; leave it empty to disable analytics for private deployments.
+- When using the provided GitHub Actions workflow, create the `VITE_GA_MEASUREMENT_ID` repository secret so Cloudflare Pages builds include analytics.

 Deploy the contents of `web/dist` at https://wgquick.com/.
 The dist folder already includes `main.wasm` and `wasm_exec.js` under the same CSP rules.